jewong42/WeatherApp/README.md

 - Compose: A modern declarative UI toolkit for building native Android user interfaces.
 It offers a more flexible and efficient way to create UI components compared to traditional View-based frameworks.

 ## Configuration
 WeatherApp uses OpenWeatherMap to fetch weather data.
 The API key is currently hardcoded in the codebase for convenience.
-However, it is generally recommended to store sensitive information like API keys securely.
-In a production-ready app, it's advised to use a more secure approach, such as storing the API key in a separate configuration file or using a service like BuildConfig.
+However, it is general practice to store sensitive information like API keys securely in separate configuration file or using a service like BuildConfig.

 API key will be deactivated on Friday, May 5, 2023.

 ## Future Enhancements

 Although the current implementation of the Weather App provides the core functionality, there are several areas that can be further improved or expanded upon:

-- Implement testing with Hilt to ensure the reliability and stability of the app.
-(Will be added, time permitting)
+- Implement additional testing to ensure the reliability and stability of the app.
 - Add differentiated error handling and informative error messages to enhance the user experience.
 - Incorporate Java to better meet requirements.
 - Incorporate RxJava for reactive programming if future use cases demand it.
 - Expand navigation support to accommodate multiple screens or additional features, such as city search.